jacecotton/tcds/scripts/WebComponent/README.md

 <details>
   <summary>Performance tips</summary>

-Be mindful of the entire lifecycle of a component to perform actions in the most effective place possible.
+As with other component frameworks, be mindful of the entire lifecycle of a component to perform actions in the most effective place possible.
 Depending on the action, you may want to do things as early or as late as possible.

-The lifecycle pipeline is as follows: `constructor -> connectedCallback -> render -> (1st render? -> mountedCallback) -> updatedCallback -> disconnectedCallback`.
+The lifecycle order is **synchronous**: `constructor -> connectedCallback -> render -> (1st render? -> mountedCallback) -> updatedCallback -> disconnectedCallback`.

 * `constructor` — Anything required for first render, and *is not* specific to a particular component instance (i.e., applicable to all component instances).
 For example, downloading and adopting a stylesheet.
 * `connectedCallback` — Anything required for first render, but *is* specific to a particular component instance.
 For example, querying relative DOM elements like parents and siblings, fetching data specific to the instance, or setting initial state based on some specific condition.